-You've built a great site, spent a lot of time on content, and launched it for your website visitors.
+You've built a great WordPress site, spent a lot of time on content, and launched it for your website visitors.
 You're hoping that "If you build it, they will come," like the Kevin Costner movie Field of Dreams, right?
 Not necessarily.

 In order to drive organic website traffic (i.e. traffic not resulting in paid ads), search engine optimization — or SEO — is the necessary next step.
-SEO is an ongoing process, but fortunately, WordPress has a variety of tools to help you do it strategically and efficiently.

 Best SEO Plugins for WordPress

-- WordPress SEO by Yoast
+- Yoast SEO

 - Rank Math